- Cannabis legalization in Yukon

 Condo corporations should discuss cannabis with condo owners and make sure everyone understands the rules.

-People 19+ years of age can grow up to 4 cannabis plants for personal use.
+People who are at least 19 years of age can grow up to 4 cannabis plants for personal use.

-- The plants must be grown from legally obtained seeds or plant material.
+- You can only grow plants from legally obtained seeds or plant material.

 - You can only grow these plants at your private residence and adjoining property.